garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-db.md

 # Azure Database

-You are connecting to a Azure database instance running in the private subnet of Azure VNET from your DevBox.
+You are connecting to a Azure database instance running in the private subnet of Azure Virtual Network (VNET) from your DevBox.

 ## Architecture Diagram

 ![Azure database Architecture](../../../.gitbook/assets/azure-db-architecture.png)

-Here, you will connect to a private Azuer database instance from your DevZero's DevBox.
+Here, you will connect to a private Azure database instance from your DevBox.
 This would be done by setting up a bastion host that advertises the private routes to your DevZero network so that you can access the private service through network tunneling.

 ## Prerequisites